-The algorithm we use here is a modification of the algorithm introduced in [14].
-Therefore, we will explain it briefly with a detailed explanation of the changes we made in order to get more efficiency and better resolution.
+The algorithm we use here is a modification of the algorithm introduced in [15].
+Therefore, we will explain it briefly with a detailed explanation of the changes we made in order to get more efficiency and better resolution. of the particular problem we are interested in.